-What many do not realise is that this playground of serenity, in Finland’s most Southwestern point, is only a few hours from modern capital city of Helsinki.
+What many do not realise is that this playground of serenity, in Finland’s most Southwestern point, is only a few hours from the modern capital city of Helsinki.
 Except here you’ll find no grand stylish urbanisation.
-Behind the scenes are various eco drives both by the Baltic Archipelago and Island Centres (BACES) – a three year co-operation project between 11 partners from Sweden, Finland and Estonia to push forward sustainable development and growth in the area – alongside the work of the Finnish National Heritage Services, which encourages recreational outdoor activity while developing sustainable practices and protection drives across the entire country.
+Behind the scenes are various eco drives both by the Baltic Archipelago and Island Centres (BACES) – a three-year co-operation project between 11 partners from Sweden, Finland and Estonia to push forward sustainable development and growth in the area – alongside the work of the Finnish National Heritage Services, which encourages recreational outdoor activity while developing sustainable practices and protection drives across the entire country.

 For the Finns, the great outdoors is a part of the daily psyche.
 Protecting that landscape means protecting a way of life, creating an ideal balance in nature that sees neither neglect nor over-development.

 Southwestern Finland – A Vast But Accessible Nature

 While it would take an avid explorer a lifetime to touch base on all points of the Archipelago, and with much is off-limits in various ‘Protection Zones’, there is a LOT within easy reach.
 My five days in Finland, as part of the nature-loving ‘Outdoors Finland’ campaign with Visit Finland, scratched only the surface of this incredibly scenic patch of landscape, yet it kickstarted a passion for a country with a fantastic ethos for life and well-being.